warrenmwang/antra-hw/hw5_react_01/main.md

 ## Questions

 1. What’s package.json and package-lock.json?
-> These two JSON files contain configuration data for a JS project, including information
+> These two JSON files contain configuration data for a node.js project, including information
 > such as third party library package names and their versions and custom scripts
 > for development or building the project for a production release.
 > They also contain other meta data on the project such as project name, project version,